 We have established an endowed graduate fellowship for the recognition and recruitment of students who are outstanding, possibly by non-traditional metrics, and who are thriving despite significant challenges not faced by all students.
 The endowment is partially funded thanks to the successful completion in July 2021 of our first phase of fundraising.
 We raised almost $250,000 in gifts and pledges, primarily from physics faculty and students.
 More than 25% of our graduate students contributed, along with more than 80% of active faculty and several undergraduates, emeritus faculty, and researchers.
 We are now reaching out to alumni and friends of the department to bring the endowment to its target level of $1M.
 Once fully funded the fellowship will provide full-time support for one graduate student each year, or partial support for multiple students.

-The Opportunity Fellowship will enable the department to support PhD students who show promise as physicists but have not had the same privileges, in support of their prior preparation, as some of their classmates.
-It is a key element of our broader plan to increase participation in our graduate program by members of groups historically underrepresented in physics and astronomy.
+The fellowship is a key element of our broader plan to increase participation in our graduate program by members of groups historically underrepresented in physics and astronomy.
 This broader plan includes the following elements:

 - Creating a welcoming and inclusive environment